VADL-26-27/gps-fw/README.md

 ## Logging and USB

-GNSS and telemetry work may publish log records into a separate log queue. `SD_Task` drains that queue using non-blocking or bounded operations.
+GNSS, telemetry-builder, and LoRa work may publish log records into a separate log queue. `SD_Debug_Task` drains that queue using non-blocking or bounded operations.
 USB debug output must likewise be buffered or rate-limited so it cannot delay GNSS parsing or radio service.

 ## Non-goals and assumptions